milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Retention.
 When you sign up for an account with us, we’ll retain information you store on our Services for as long as your account exists or as long as we need it to provide you the Services.
 If you delete your account, we’ll initiate deletion of this information after 30 days.
 Learn more here.
 But please note: (1) there might be some latency in deleting this information from our servers and back-up storage; and (2) we may retain this information if necessary to comply with our legal obligations, resolve disputes, or enforce our agreements.

+Use of Data from Google APIs.
+Dropbox’s use and transfer to any other app of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.

 Where

 Around the world.
 To provide you with the Services, we may store, process, and transmit data in the United States and locations around the world—including those outside your country.
 Data may also be stored locally on the devices you use to access the Services.

 Data Transfers.
 When transferring data from the European Union, the European Economic Area, the United Kingdom, and Switzerland, Dropbox relies upon a variety of legal mechanisms, such as contracts with our customers and affiliates, Standard Contractual Clauses, and the European Commission's adequacy decisions about certain countries, as applicable.

 EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield.
 Dropbox complies with the EU-U.S. and Swiss–U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from the European Union, the European Economic Area, the United Kingdom, and Switzerland to the United States, although Dropbox does not rely on the EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield Frameworks as a legal basis for transfers of personal data.
-Dropbox has certified to the Department of Commerce that it adheres to the Privacy Shield Principles with respect to such data.
+Dropbox has certified to the Department of Commerce that it adheres to the Privacy Shield Principles with respect to such data, but this does not include the DocSend portion of the Services.
 You can also learn more about Privacy Shield at https://www.privacyshield.gov.

 Dropbox is subject to oversight by the U.S. Federal Trade Commission.
 JAMS is the US-based independent organization responsible for reviewing and resolving complaints about our Privacy Shield compliance—free of charge to you.
 We ask that you first submit any such complaints directly to us via privacy@dropbox.com.
 If you aren’t satisfied with our response, please contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield.
 In the event your concern still isn’t addressed by JAMS, you may be entitled to a binding arbitration under Privacy Shield and its principles.